montao/DDC4CC/README.md

 make
 sha1sum mako > /tmp/compromised.sha1
 ```
-The two checksums are, as expected, different even though both were compiled with TCC0.9.27.
-The cause for the difference is that the second TCC0.9.27 was compromised by its parent compiler.
+The two checksums are, as expected, different even though both were compiled with TCC 0.9.27.
+The cause for the difference is that the second TCC 0.9.27 was compromised by its parent compiler.